 It is a year-long programme of inter-house events, with points contributing to the award of the The Benchmark Cup at the end of the year.

-To top this all, it’s a tremendous opportunity for school and parents to put our heads together and explore the God-gifted talents and acquired inclinations of a child and help him be a part of society that appeals his taste.
+To top this all, it’s a tremendous opportunity for school and parents to put our heads together and explore the God-gifted talents and acquired inclinations of a child and help him in being a part of society that appeals his taste.